 - That's it!
 Simple pantry ingredients, but the result tastes like a little bite of heaven.

-🗒 How to Make them Sliders:
+🗒 How to Make Grilled Cheese Sliders:

-🪄 1.
-Slice the rolls
+1. Slice the rolls

 Without separating them, slice each Hawaiian roll into three even layers, going from the top of roll to the bottom of the roll.
 Then separate all 12 rolls into 36 slices to make 18 grilled cheese sliders.
 This is easiest done with a serrated knife